 To select an onboarding workflow:

-- Click the button.
+- Click .
 This opens a slide-out menu on the left side of the page, which displays the onboarding workflows that are available to select.

 - Click the name of an onboarding workflow to select it.
 This closes the menu and adds the onboarding workflow to the page.